 Incorporating families into your Lions club is an outstanding way to grow your membership and take your club in a fresh direction.
-It introduces your club to previously hard to reach demographics and will affect everything from the members who will join your club to the types of service activities your club provides.
-Lions clubs that have taken this approach to recruitment have found their clubs enriched and strengthened by the addition of family groups.
+It introduces your Lions club to previously hard to reach demographics and will affect everything from the members who will be a part of your club to the types of service activities your club provides.
+Lions clubs that have converted to this model have found their clubs enriched and strengthened by the addition of family groups to their clubs.